Multiparameter Quantum Supergroups, Deformations and Specializations: Formal Multiparameter QUE Superalgebras (=FoMpQUESA's)

 More in general, a similar computation yields

-and then from this one can deduce formulas generalizing \eqref{eq: Phi change q-bracket} that express any $ q $--supercommutator of products of the $ E^\Phipicc_i $'s in terms of a similar supercommutator of products of the $ E_i $'s.
-Similar formulas hold with ``$ F $'' replacing ``$ E $'' throughout.
+and then from this one can deduce formulas generalizing \eqref{eq: Phi change q-bracket x E} that express any $ q $--supercommutator of products of the $ E^\Phipicc_i $'s in terms of a similar supercommutator of products of the $ E_i $'s.
+A similar outcome holds with ``$ F $'' replacing ``$ E $'' throughout.

-Applying these arguments --- in particular, applying the like of \eqref{eq: Phi change q-bracket} --- one can deduce all relations from \eqref{eq: q-Serre (E)} through \eqref{eq: rel6} for the $ E_j^\Phipicc $'s, resp.\ the $ F_j^\Phipicc $'s, from the parallel relations for the $ E_j $'s, resp.\ the $ F_j $'s.
+Applying these arguments --- in particular, applying the like of \eqref{eq: Phi change q-bracket x E} --- one can deduce all relations from \eqref{eq: q-Serre (E)} through \eqref{eq: rel6} for the $ E_j^\Phipicc $'s, resp.\ the $ F_j^\Phipicc $'s, from the parallel relations for the $ E_j $'s, resp.\ the $ F_j $'s.
 Hereafter we show that in a few cases.
 5pt For instance, the original relation \eqref{eq: rel1} in $ \, U_{\!P_A,\,\hbar}^{\R\,,\,p}(\lieg) \, $ reads $ \, {\big[ E_i \, , E_j \big]} = 0 \, $ because $ \, k_{i,j} = 1 \, $ when $ \, a_{i,j} = 0 \, $ for the matrix $ P_{\scriptscriptstyle A} $ (as it is symmetric).
-But then this relation is \textsl{equivalent}, by \eqref{eq: Phi change q-bracket}, to $ \, {\big[ E_i^\Phipicc , E_j^\Phipicc \big]}_{k_{i,j}^\Phipicc} = 0 \, $, \,q.e.d.
+But then this relation is \textsl{equivalent}, by \eqref{eq: Phi change q-bracket x E}, to $ \, {\big[ E_i^\Phipicc , E_j^\Phipicc \big]}_{k_{i,j}^\Phipicc} = 0 \, $, \,q.e.d.

 Similarly, consider the case of the quantum Serre relation \eqref{eq: q-Serre (E)} for $ \, a_{i,j} = -2 \, $.
-Direct computations --- taking into account \eqref{eq: q-S = q-bra (2)}, \eqref{eq: Phi change q-bracket} and \eqref{def-P_Phi}, that in particular imply $ \, q_{i,j} \, k_{i,j}^\Phipicc = e^{+\hbar \, p_{i,j}^\Phipicc} =: q_{i,j}^\Phipicc \, $ --- give us
+Direct computations --- taking into account \eqref{eq: q-S = q-bra (2)}, \eqref{eq: Phi change q-bracket x E} and \eqref{def-P_Phi}, that in particular imply $ \, q_{i,j} \, k_{i,j}^\Phipicc = e^{+\hbar \, p_{i,j}^\Phipicc} =: q_{i,j}^\Phipicc \, $ --- give us

 from which we infer that the quantum Serre relation $ \, E_{i,j} = 0 \, $ for the $ E_\ell $'s is equivalent to the similar quantum Serre relation $ \, E_{i,j}^\Phipicc = 0 \, $ for the $ E_\ell^\Phipicc $'s.